 I raised up the hand to show him.

 “I hit it on the calçador when I was watering the deck.”

 “We should change the bandage.
 Take it off and I’ll get a new one.”

 Knowing the drill, I kneeled at the rail and stuck my hand into the water to soak the cloth.
 While I was there, João’s head came over the coaming.
 He glanced in my direction and did a double-take, as if he’d forgotten all about me.
 His frown deepened and his eyes pinched together.
 Eventually he remembered his manners and grunted, “Ei.”

 It was nice to see that our relationship was progressing.

 I blinked and smiled back, then turned to the rail to complete my own little cleaning project.
-It was then I spotted a large dolphin fish swimming in my direction.
+It was then I spotted a large dolphin fish swimming right toward me.
 I froze when I saw it.

-It was such a distinct fish, so aggressively beautiful, with a tough, pug-like face and pouty mouth, a bluff forehead—blunt as a battering ram, and a long dorsal fin that ran down its back.
-That bulbous head and fin proclaimed speed, but not half as much as the sharp blades of its tail, pumping so effortlessly through the water.
+It was such a beautiful fish, and so distinct, with a pug-like face and a pouty mouth, a bluff forehead—blunt as a battering ram, and a long dorsal fin that ran down its back.
+The bulbous head and fin said speed, but not half as much as the sharp blades of its tail, pumping so effortlessly through the water.

-And what beautiful markings it had — green on top and yellow below — matching the colors of the Brazilian flag.
-And like that flag there were also stars: spots large and small, freckling the fish from head to tail, making it look like a living constellation was swimming through the water.
+And the colors — green on top, yellow below — matching those of the Brazilian flag.
+And like the flag there were also stars: spots large and small, freckling the fish from head to tail, making it look like a living constellation was gliding through the water.
 If Brazil didn’t already have a national fish, the perfect candidate was heading right for me.

 Not comprehending, Ze blankly stared back.